Company logo

 FAQs about Health Insurance for Parents

-Take a look at some of the common questions people have while understanding Health Insurance for Parents.
+Take a look at some of the common questions people have while understanding Health Insurance Plans for Parents.

 Yes, you can buy health insurance for your parents even if they have a pre-existing disease.
 However, it's important to note that the coverage for pre-existing conditions might have certain waiting periods or limitations.
 Make sure to carefully read the policy terms and conditions to understand how pre-existing conditions are covered.